-The tribe was often raided by the nomadic Apache for their food.
-The relationship between the two tribes became especially strained after 92 O’odham warriors joined the Mexicans and Anglo-Americans in an attack on the Aravaipa Apache at Camp Grant, Arizona on April 30, 1871.
-Known as the Camp Grant Massacre, an angry mob of citizens from Tucson and their Papago Indian mercenaries attacked an Aravaipa camp, clubbing, shooting 144 people, mostly women, and children.
+The nomadic Apache often raided the tribe for their food.
+The relationship between the two tribes became especially strained after 92 O’odham warriors joined the Mexicans and Anglo-Americans in an attack on the Aravaipa Apache at Camp Grant, Arizona, on April 30, 1871.
+Known as the Camp Grant Massacre, an angry mob of citizens from Tucson and their Papago Indian mercenaries attacked an Aravaipa camp, clubbing, shooting 144 people, mostly women and children.
 All but eight of the corpses were women and children, as the men had been off hunting in the mountains.
 The attack was made in retaliation for a Gila Apache raid in which six people had been killed and some livestock stolen.
 Twenty-seven children who were captured were sold in Mexico by the O’odham Indians.

 Though the Tohono O’odham never signed a treaty with the Federal Government, they were assigned to a reservation that incorporated a portion of their original Sonoran desert lands.
-Most of the people live on the more the 2.7 million acre reservation that lies in Pima, Pinal, and Maricopa Counties.
-With a population of more than 24,000 people, the reservation is the third-largest Indian reservation area in the United States, after the Navajo Nation and the Uintah and Ouray Indian Reservation.
+Most people live on more than the 2.7 million-acre reservation that lies in Pima, Pinal, and Maricopa Counties.
+With more than 24,000 people, the reservation is the third-largest Indian reservation area in the United States, after the Navajo Nation and the Uintah and Ouray Indian Reservation.

-Today, some of the people continue to farm but most have turned more to raising cattle as the major source of income.
+Today, some people continue to farm, but most have turned more to raising cattle as the major source of income.
 Over the years, the Papago tribe has had little involvement with white settlers, a tradition that continues today, allow them to preserve many of their aboriginal traits.
 Their language is still alive today.